 The western seacoast of Scotland and the rugged Hebrides islands made up the ancient Kingdom of Dalriada, the ancestral home of the Brisby family.
 Brisby is a name for a person who had sustained a broken bone.
 This surname derived from the Old French word, briser, which means to break, and the Old English word, bàn, which means bone.
 This was also a nickname, given to a person who was often involved in fights, which resulted in the breaking of bones.
 Members of the Brisby family were found in the county of Renfrew (now part of the Strathclyde region), in Scotland, where the family can trace its origin to shortly after the Norman Conquest, in 1066.

 Early Origins of the Brisby family

-Another 151 words (11 lines of text) covering the years 1332 and 1706 are included under the topic Early Brisby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brisby research.
+Another 76 words (5 lines of text) covering the years 1332 and 1706 are included under the topic Early Brisby History in all our PDF Extended History products and printed products wherever possible.

 Brisby Spelling Variations

 Historical recordings of the name Brisby include many spelling variations.
 They include They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 Brisbane, Brisbine, Birsbain, Birsbaine, Brisblane, Birsben, Brisbin, Birsban and many more.

 Early Notables of the Brisby family (pre 1700)